BehrTheDon/BehrDice/README.md

 ## ⚒️ How It Works

 1. Player types `/roll (1/2)` to roll 1 or 2 dice.
 (Can Be Disabled if using Inventory item.)

 Set this in `config.lua` to disable the dice command:
 ```lua
 RollDice.UseCommand = false
 ```
-2. Player uses the dice item to roll 2 dice.
+2. Player uses the dice item to roll 1 or 2 dice.
+Choose 1 or 2 in the config.
 (Can Be Disabled if using Command.)

 Set this in `config.lua` to disable the dice inventory items:
 ```lua